HomeHomeseparatorInsightsseparatorHow to Build an Agentic RAG System on Private Enterprise Data

 The answer is, probably not.
 Once a question requires multi-step reasoning, cross-source correlation, or actions across multiple data sources, traditional RAGs are no longer sufficient.
 That’s where agentic RAG shifts the landscape.

 It combines classic retrieval with autonomous agents that can reason, plan, validate, call tools, and execute multi-step workflows.
+Unlike traditional RAG, which retrieves once and generates once, agentic RAG systems iterate — re-querying, cross-checking, and self-correcting until the answer meets a confidence threshold.

-Key Differences: Traditional RAG vs Agentic RAG
+Traditional RAG vs Agentic RAG: Key Differences

 DimensionTraditional RAGAgentic RAG